sebivenlo/esd-2024-elasticsearch/notes/elasticsearch_notes.md

 https://www.elastic.co/demo-gallery/ent-search

 ## Use cases
+Elasticsearch is widely used for log and event data analysis, real-time application monitoring, and search functionalities across various types of documents.
 Elasticsearch is used for a wide and growing range of use cases.
 Here are a few examples:

 - Application search